Booking and attending an appointment

 - If you have an old application, you can follow the link at the top of the logged-in page to see if it is in the old application portal.

 - You may have logged in using a different user account than the one you sent the application from.

 - Your application has not been sent.
 In that case, the application will be listed under "Application forms that you have not sent in".

 If you still experience problems, you can contact UDI's technical support on chat or by sending an email.
 If you send an email, please include screenshots and an explanation of the problem.

 I get an error when I try to book an appointment.
 What can I do?

 If you get an error when trying to book an appointment, we recommend that you try this:

-If the “Book an appointment” button is not visible on the receipt page in the Application Portal, there are currently no free appointments to book at your police station.
-In that case, you must check again later to see if new appointments have been made available.
+If there is no "Book an appointment" button on the receipt page of the application, there are currently no available appointments to book at your meeting point.
+You find the receipt page by logging in and entering the application.
+If there is no booking button, check again later to see if any appointments are available.